Visitors wowed as Okinawa aquarium becomes world's first to exhibit giant oceanic manta ray | The Japan Times

 At the Okinawa Churaumi Aquarium, a giant oceanic manta ray can be seen gliding effortlessly through the Kuroshio Sea attraction’s large ocean aquarium, drawing exclamations of delight from onlookers.

-In a world first, the aquarium in Motobu, Okinawa Prefecture recently announced the creation of a breeding and exhibition program for oniitomakiei, or the giant oceanic manta ray, drawing an enthusiastic response from visitors.
+In a world first, the aquarium in Motobu, Okinawa Prefecture recently announced the creation of a breeding and exhibition program for oniitomakiei — the giant oceanic manta ray — drawing an enthusiastic response from visitors.

 From Nov.
 28, the facility has also been delivering presentations for aquarium visitors that feature its new star attraction.

-The giant oceanic manta ray is the world’s largest species of ray and measures 4.6 meters across — around a meter wider than the nanyōmanta, or reef manta ray, that the aquarium had already been breeding.
+The giant oceanic manta ray is the world’s largest species of ray and measures 4.6 meters across — around a meter wider than the nanyōmanta — reef manta ray — that the aquarium had already been breeding.

 “You can’t see this in an aquarium anywhere else in the world,” 31-year-old exhibit guide Yukari Baba said proudly after completing the first presentation at 9:30 a.m.